SumoLogic/sumologic-documentation/docs/cloud-soar/automation.md

 Additionally, some integration types also allow users to use a pre-configured general proxy or define a specific one for its integration with Cloud SOAR.
 To configure a proxy for an integration, open the integration and click the Proxy dropdown.
 Select **Use different proxy** and add the corresponding proxy information.

 Once the information has been added, click save to commit the integration.
-Open the integration up again and click the Test button to test the new configuration settings.
+Next, open up the integratio again and click the **Test** button to test the new configuration settings.
 A successful connection attempt will be displayed at the bottom right-side of the screen.
 Once the proxy test is successful, click save again to commit the final configuration settings for the integration.

 #### Deleted bookmark